 Strategy Outcome 4.1 Councillors provide strong and visionary leadership.
 A clear direction for the future.
-4.2 transparent and ethical decision making process.
+4.2 Maintain a clear, transparent and ethical decision making process.
 Openness and transparency in Council decisions.

 Statutory Environment - Nil Policy Implications - Nil

 Attendance at the WALGA AGM is free.